 If you are using the Learn & Master ACLS Interactive Course Guide to prepare, the ACLS practice tests below are all built into the learning modules.
 Learn more about the Interactive Course Guide

 How to View and Track your ACLS Quiz Results if you are logged in.

 All ACLS practice tests are compliant with the 2015-2020 AHA ACLS guidelines.

 These questions cover general information found within multiple areas of ACLS protocol.

 Bradycardia (30 questions total)

-These questions cover ventricular fibrillation and pulseless ventricular tachycardia and all aspects of the left branch of the pulseless arrest algorithm.
+These questions cover ventricular fibrillation, pulseless ventricular tachycardia and all aspects of the left branch of the pulseless arrest algorithm.

-In October of 2015, the American Heart Association revised and updated the ACLS Guidelines.
-This practice test will give you a thorough review of all of the guidelines that took effect at the beginning of 2016.
+In October of 2020, the American Heart Association revised and updated the ACLS Guidelines.
+This practice test will give you a thorough review of all of the guidelines that took effect in October of 2020.

 Post-Cardiac Arrest Care (24 questions total)

 Post-cardiac arrest care has become an integral part of ACLS.
 These 24 questions gives you a full review of post-cardiac arrest care.